Daichi-1637/sRow-motion/README.md

-# SrowMotion
+# sRow motion

 A Rust application that safely moves all files and directories from a source directory to a destination directory with data integrity guarantees.

 ## Overview

-SrowMotion is a command-line tool designed to move all contents from a specified source directory to a destination directory.
+sRow motion is a command-line tool designed to move all contents from a specified source directory to a destination directory.
 The application is designed to be used with system schedulers such as cron or Task Scheduler.
 The application includes following features:

 - **Scheduled execution**: Only runs on specified weekdays